Department of Computer Science reporting absence

 Short-term absence - up to 5 days

-- Complete a late flag removal request form which is also available from the Student Support Office.
+- Complete a late flag removal request form.
+Any issues with the form please email the Student Support Office

 The form is only to be used for short term absences (5 days or less).
 Both this form AND the assessment(s) concerned must be submitted within 1 week of the relevant submission deadline.
 Forms submitted more than 1 week after the submission deadline will not be accepted unless there are mitigating circumstances.